mattfenwick/NMRPyStar/simplegrammar.md

    - allows token type prediction based on first character of token: no backtracking or lookahead is required to correctly tokenize

+ - case is always significant
- - keywords are all lowercase
-   - one single way to write each keyword
+   - keywords are all lowercase -- one way to write each keyword
+   - no difference between keywords and values with respect to case treatment

 ### Grammar ###